Equations in Burnside groups: Approximation of periodic groups

 Observe that

 Thus, $\epsilon(n)$ and $\epsilon(n)\rho(n)$ converge to zero.
 Let $\tau \in (0,1)$.
 We set

 There exists an critical exponent $N_\tau \geq 100$, such that for every integer $n \geq N_\tau$,

 We now fix an odd integer $n \geq N_\tau$.
 For simplicity we write $\rho = \rho(n)$ and $\epsilon = \epsilon(n)$.
 The parameter $\epsilon$ will serve as a rescaling factor for certain metric spaces.
-Note that it has no connexion though with one used in \autoref{sec: action on limit tree}.
+Note that it has no connection with one used in \autoref{sec: action on limit tree} though.